umutdurak/jach/README.md

 # Jach - Jazz Chord Visualizer

-Jach is a desktop application designed for jazz guitarists to visualize, analyze, and explore chord voicings.
+Jach (short for Jazz Chords) is a desktop application designed for jazz guitarists to visualize, analyze, and explore chord voicings.

 ## Features